Prior to Interview

 - Conduct research on the company, the industry, and individuals interviewing you.

 - If you haven't done so already, update your LinkedIn and Facebook accounts and review security settings.
 Review our frequently asked interview questions.

-- Practice, practice, practice interviewing through Interview Stream and/or a mock interview with a career counselor in our office.
+- Practice interviewing through Interview Stream and/or a mock interview with a career advisor in our office.

 - Arrive about 15 minutes early so you are not rushed and have time to compose yourself.

 - Be sure to show respect and courtesy to ALL employees at the company as they may be asked to provide input about you.

 - Remember to relax, be yourself, and do lots of active listening.